 Between newspaper gigs, I got an MFA in Creative Nonfiction Writing at Goucher College, which made me even more qualified to write than my Magazine Journalism degree from Syracuse’s Newhouse School for Public Communications.
 The MFA degree gave me the kick in the ass I needed to start writing books.

 My work has been published in magazines and newspapers including:

 The New York Times Magazine, The Boston Globe, The Boston Herald, BrainChild, The Dallas Morning News, Utne Reader, Montana Quarterly, The Writer, Boston Magazine, Natural Health; Salon.com; and Parents.
-I have been nominated for a Pushcart Prize, and had an essay listed in Best American Essays.
+I have been nominated for a few Pushcart Prizes, and had an essay listed in Best American Essays.

 I’ve written three other books since second grade.
 Sleepless Days: One Woman’s Journey Through Postpartum Depression was the first American memoir of PPD.
 Goodbye Wifes and Daughters, a nonfiction narrative of a 1943 coal mine disaster, won a Montana Book Award, the High Plains Literary Best Woman Writer Award, an Independent Publisher’s Book Awards gold medal for best nonfiction, and a Western Writers of America Contemporary Nonfiction Finalist Award.
 You Saved Me, Too, a memoir of my 14-year friendship with a Holocaust survivor, took me by the shoulders and turned me toward social work.

 I taught creative nonfiction writing at Brown University for six years.
 Now I’m on the other side of the desk as a grad student at the Boston College School of Social Work.
 I will graduate in 2018 at age 5?????.